cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## 3. Bacteria Clustering
 #### Description
 It has been observed that some bacteria will cluster to swim faster.
-Their mobility relative to the cluster would be limited due to the presence of the other bacteria and so the hopping rates in the cluster would be slower, but the microdomain of the cluster would be translating with time and so we would need to alter the subvolume KMC method to account for this and we could also consider allowing for the size and shape of the nanodomain to change depending on lattice occupancy.
+Their mobility relative to the cluster would be limited due to the presence of the other bacteria and so the hopping rates in the cluster would be slower, but the microdomain of the cluster would be translating with time and so we would need to alter the subvolume KMC method to account for this and we could also consider allowing for the size, shape, or speed of the nanodomain to change depending on lattice occupancy.

 #### Results
 NEED MORE BACKGROUND RESEARCH